SharePoint/sp-dev-docs/docs/schema/template-element-workflowconfig.md

 ### Remarks

-Applications created to work as a declarative rules-based, code-free workflow editor can use the <span>**AssociateWorkflowMarkup(String, String)**</span> method of the <span>**websvcWebPartPages**</span> Web Service to create a workflow template and associate it to a SharePoint list specifying a workflow markup file, a workflow configuration file, and optionally, a workflow rules markup file.
+Applications created to work as a declarative rules-based, code-free workflow editor can use the **AssociateWorkflowMarkup(String, String)** method of the **websvcWebPartPages** Web Service to create a workflow template and associate it to a SharePoint list specifying a workflow markup file, a workflow configuration file, and optionally, a workflow rules markup file.

 For more information about creating an application that can act as a declarative rules-based, code-free workflow editor, see [Creating Declarative, No-Code Workflow Editors](https://msdn.microsoft.com/library/60dfda8d-e724-4d7d-9578-aa239c362dcf(Office.15).aspx).